Triazic/rust_threading/doc/characters/Oliver.md

 - Grief: ?
 - Shame: the bearer cannot accept help from others.
 Positive tokens cannot be applied to the bearer by other units.
 The bearer cannot be healed by other units.
 If at half potency, positive tokens will be Weakened, and healing will be reduced by 50%.
+- Reach Out: when targeted by a healing ability, the potency of the healing applied is doubled and the Reach Out token is replaced by a Shame token.
 - Catastrophise: the bearer dreams of an impending calamity.
 If this token is not removed within three turns (six turns if at half potency), the calamity will transpire.
 The bearer will be hit by a meteor.
 The damage taken scales off of the bearer's intelligence.
 - Bound: creates a bond between both units sharing this token.
 If either unit possessing this token dies, both units die.